dataretrieval.utils

 Parameters:

-response (Response) – Response object from requests module
+response (httpx.Response) – Response object from the httpx module.

 __repr__() str[source]